 |Major Honours||1952,1964 & 1968 Olympic Gold Medals, 1938 & 1954 FIFA World Cup Runners-Up, 1964 European Championship Third Place|

-Hungary’s national football team was once one of the greatest in the world, but over time, they have fallen off the pace.
+The Hungarian national soccer team was once one of the greatest in the world, but over time, they have fallen off the pace.

-Still, the memories of Ferenc Puskas and co live on in the hearts of football supporters and Hungary's history has not been forgotten.
+Still, the memories of Ferenc Puskas and co live on in the hearts of soccer fans and Hungary's history has not been forgotten.

 By qualifying for Euro 2020, Hungary gave themselves a chance of repeating the glories of their past heroes.
-Ahead of the tournament, theirs is a story which is worth telling, as there could hardly be a more pertinent example of the highs and lows which can be suffered by one footballing generation over the course of a few generations.
+Ahead of the tournament, theirs was a story worth telling, as there could hardly be a more pertinent example of the highs and lows which can be suffered across the generations.

 The early years